"You need to sell some of those flowers shortly or your house will end up looking like Elton John's."

 What started as a “let’s see if anything will grow here” experiment turned into one of our favourite stories.
-With a small trial of 93 plants, nearly every single one survived—proving that sometimes tough soil just needs the right kind of bloom.
+It was strategic – a drought tolerant hardy plant that was perennial (meaning we don’t have to dig it up every year) as well as one that flowers when its not 40 degrees outside.
+With a small trial of 93 plants, nearly every single one survived—and produced flowers which proved that sometimes tough soil just needs a little love and to be worked with.

 Scaling the Dream

-Encouraged by our early success, we expanded quickly, planting more than 3,000 flowers across 2–3 years.
-A mix of Australian and South African natives, along with lush foliage and filler, filled the paddocks with colour and character.
-Each row became a living palette, grown chemical-free and in tune with the seasons.
+Encouraged by our early success, we expanded quickly, planting more than 3,000 flowers in the following 2–3 years.
+A mix of Australian and South African natives, along with lush foliage and filler, it has filled what was a barren landscape with colour and life.
+All grown chemical-free and in tune with the seasons.
+As part of this planting we also deep ripped the paddocks, to undo years of compaction and overgrazing.
+Good soil for good plants.

 Challenges & Resilience

 Farming doesn’t always go to plan.
-A brutal swing from drought to flood and back again tested us hard, and we lost about 30% of our young flowers—many of them precious waratahs.
+A brutal swing from drought to flood and back again tested us hard, and we lost about 30% of our young flowers—many of them native waratahs.
 One patch in particular took such a beating it earned the nickname Death Alley.
-But we’re slowly replanting, rebuilding, and continuing to grow.
+The irony of us choosing a drought tolerant plant to have the wettest la nina in the 12 months following planting is not lost on us.
+But we have begun replanting, and are continuing to grow.

 Sharing the Seasons